jwplayer/jwplayer-documentation/docs/api/javascript_api_reference.md

 |tag|The VAST tag URL that should be loaded into the player.|String|Yes|

-We recommend to call playAd in one of these four situations:
+We recommend to call playAd() in one of these following situations:

 1.  inside a JW Player event handler for beforePlay(), to trigger a pre-roll.
 2.  inside a JW Player event handler for onTime(), to trigger a mid-roll.